UN: Biden calls for unity as world faces 'decisive decade' | DW | 21.09.2021

 Before Biden's speech, UN Secretary-General Antonio Guterres said it would be "impossible" to tackle global challenges as long as the US and China were "at odds with each other."

-The United Nations General Assembly in New York opened for in-person debate for the first time in nearly two years on Tuesday.
+The United Nations General Assembly in New York opened for in-person debate for the first time in nearly two years on Tuesday, with US President Joe Biden warning of a "decisive decade."

+Biden called for greater international cooperation on climate change, global conflict, and tackling the coronavirus pandemic.

+"Our shared grief is a poignant reminder that our collective future will hinge on our ability to recognize our common humanity and to act together," he said.
+"This is the clear and urgent choice that we face here at the dawning of what will be a decisive decade for our world, a decade that will quite literally determine our futures."

 Opening the session, UN Secretary-General Antonio Guterres warned that "a sense of impunity is taking hold" across the world.